jacquelinelala/REVIDE/README.md

 # REVIDE
-an official release of REVIDE dataset
+An official release of REVIDE dataset

 **A Benchmark for Video Dehazing.
 Accepted by CVPR 2021**